kronberger-droid/Labor-III-ESR/main.typ

 = Electronspinresonance on DPPH

 == Fundamentals
 Electron spin resonance (ESR) detects transitions between spin states of unpaired electrons in a magnetic field $B_0$​.
-The energy levels split due to the Zeeman effect, and when electromagnetic radiation of the right frequency νν is applied, resonant absorption occurs.
+The energy levels split due to the Zeeman effect, and when electromagnetic radiation of the right frequency $nu$ is applied, resonant absorption occurs.

 This resonance condition is:
 $